lightbend/flink-k8s-operator/README.md

   flinkConfiguration:
     num_taskmanagers: "2"
     taskmanagers_slots: "2"
 ```

-If you want to create a cluster with the checkpointing volume mounted the template should be
+If you want to create a cluster with the checkpointing/savepointing volume mounted the template should be

 ````
 cat <<EOF | kubectl create -f -